Revised Fall 2024

 Procedure

 Each department, school, or program should design and conduct its review in the manner it regards as most appropriate.
 It is expected that every ongoing member of the department who is not on leave will contribute to the review.
 Any existing materials on the current curriculum may be used as resources; data is available from the Office of Institutional Research to support departments in their review.
-The department should also draw upon the annual assessment reports submitted to the Provost’s office over the previous seven years.
-Upon completion of the review, the department chair should send to the Curriculum Committee a report, either as a PDF attachment or as a Google link with permission set to "Share with University of Puget Sound."
+The department should also draw on any assessment reporting submitted to the Provost’s office over the previous seven years.

-The report should take the form of a succinct narrative that describes the procedures followed in the review and addresses the question and subquestions below.
-The PDF or link should be emailed to curriculum@pugetsound.edu by May 15 if the department is requesting significant changes to the Bulletin copy of the year following the review, or by October 15 if the department wishes to work on the review during the summer and understands that changes may not take effect for an additional year.
+The report should take the form of a succinct narrative that briefly describes the procedures followed in the review and addresses the prompts below.
+The PDF or link should be emailed to curriculum@pugetsound.edu by October 15.
+If the department wishes to make curricular changes as part of the review process, they should submit these in line with the existing Bulletin revision timeline, which requires changes to be submitted during the spring semester to be incorporated into the following academic year’s Bulletin.
+If the department wishes to make curricular changes as part of the review process, they should submit these in line with the existing Bulletin revision timeline, which requires changes to be submitted during the spring semester to be incorporated into the following academic year’s Bulletin.
 The report should be accompanied by a zipped folder of Word documents or PDFs, or as a Google folder with permission set to "Share with University of Puget Sound" containing a copy of the current syllabus for each course in the department or program curriculum.

 Report Prompt

-• The role of the department as part of the university (including core and non-major courses)
+2. Consider the role of the department as part of the university (including core requirements such as first-year seminars, EXLN, KNOW, and Connections, as well as other non-major courses and/or high-impact practices).

-• The integration of information literacy, including the use and evaluation of library and information resources, into the department’s curriculum
+5. Describe briefly the integration of information literacy, including the use and evaluation of library and information resources, into the department’s curriculum.

 After the Report